Filipino

 Can I take the NAATI CCL in Filipino or Tagalog?

-Yes.
-Filipino is one of more than 50 languages NAATI offers for the CCL test, and 'NAATI CCL Filipino' and 'NAATI CCL Tagalog' mean the same test: Filipino is the standardised, Tagalog-based national language of the Philippines.
-Passing it adds 5 points toward the points-tested skilled-migration visas (189, 190 and 491).
-NAATI also makes marking allowances for regional variation, so Cebuano, Ilocano and Hiligaynon speakers sit it too.
+Yes, under either name: 'NAATI CCL Filipino' and 'NAATI CCL Tagalog' are the same test, because Filipino is the standardised, Tagalog-based national language of the Philippines.
+Passing secures the 5 points for the points-tested visas (189, 190 and 491), and NAATI's marking allows for regional variation, so Cebuano, Ilocano and Hiligaynon speakers sit it too.

 Is my English good enough for the Filipino NAATI CCL?